New Speed Cameras in NZ 2026: Complete Guide to the NZTA Expansion

 View New Cameras

 For the latest updates on new camera installations and recently activated sites, visit our new cameras page.
-This page is updated as new cameras come online and existing sites change status.
+The page is updated as new cameras come online and existing sites change status.

 This content has been fact-checked against official sources but may contain inaccuracies.
 This is general information only and does not constitute legal advice.
 Data updated daily from Waka Kotahi NZTA.